COURAGEOUS-isf/format/docs/src/basic_concepts/record_fields.md

 The format uses different structures to organize and distinguish data.

 ### Records
-**Records** represent all the information related with an entity in a given time and point in space.
+**Records** represent all the information related with an entity in a given time and, when applicable, point in space.
-Each record must have a unique `record_number`.

 ### Record sets
 **Record sets** are clusters of records under a unique `uas_id` and `name`.